Saturday, March 30, 2019

 https://www.youtube.com/watch?v=WQgSF-L1lws&t=308s

 NOTE-TAKING Watch the video and take notes just as if you were in class with me.
-Careful, detailed note-taking will help you ace the three open-note quizzes that will follow the semester's three main lectures.
+Careful, detailed note-taking will help you ace all of the semester's open-note quizzes.

 EXPLORE The website of the First Amendment Center at the Freedom Forum Institute.